Sports in Spokane, Washington: Current professional or semi-professional teams

 The Spokane Chiefs are a junior ice hockey team that play in the Canadian Hockey League's Western Hockey League.
 They play their home games in the Spokane Arena and have a regional rivalry with the Tri-City Americans.
 They have won the CHL's top prize, the Memorial Cup, two times in club history, first in 1991 and again in 2008.

 Spokane's involvement in minor league baseball dates back to 1892 when it fielded a team in the Pacific Northwest League, the Spokane Bunchgrassers, and the Indians nickname dates to 1903.
 The Spokane Indians have their home ground in the suburb of Spokane Valley, and are a High Single-A baseball team in the Northwest League (NWL) and have been a farm team of the Colorado Rockies since 2021.
 The Indians play their home games at the 6,803-seat Avista Stadium and have won seven NWL titles since their Short-Season-A debut in 1982.
 Prior to 1982, the Indians played at the Triple-A level.
 The team achieved considerable success in the early 1970s, winning the Pacific Coast League championship in 1970, and having a 94–52 record.
 In the 1920s and 1930s the Spokane City League, a semiprofessional baseball league of teams of the Inland Empire, reached its peak.

+Spokane Zephyr FC is an American professional women's soccer club based in Spokane, Washington, that competes in the USL Super League (USLS).
+Zephyr FC is owned by Aequus Sports, which also operates Spokane Velocity FC of USL League One (USL1).

+Spokane Velocity FC is an American professional soccer club based in Spokane, Washington.
+The Velocity compete in USL League One, the third tier of the U.S. soccer pyramid, and play home matches at One Spokane Stadium.
+The team was founded in 2022 and began play in the 2024 season, where they finished as runners-up in the playoffs.
+The Velocity shares its ownership and stadium with Spokane Zephyr FC, a women's team in the first-division USL Super League.

+The club's current head coach is Leigh Veidman.